GibbonEdu/docs/ops/README.md

 # Docker Setup for Gibbon Documentation

-This Docker setup allows developers to run VitePress without needing Node.js and npm installed locally.
+This Docker setup allows developers to run a local VitePress server for viewing Gibbon documentation without needing Node.js and npm to be installed locally.

 ## Prerequisites